kubedb/docs/docs/guides/druid/tls/guide.md

 truststore.jks:    865 bytes
 ```

-Now, Lets exec into a druid broker pod and verify the configuration that the TLS is enabled.
+Now, Lets exec into a druid coordinators pod and verify the configuration that the TLS is enabled.

 ```bash
 $ kubectl exec -it -n demo druid-cluster-tls-coordinators-0 -- bash